TeamAwesomeQuackers/NLP_Project/README.md

 | language                   | 166 non-null: object   | repo programming language            |
 | readme_contents            | 166 non-null: object   | contents of the repo's readme             |

+Many variables were also defined:
+Splits, along the lines of TRAIN, VALIDATE, TEST, X_splits, and y_splits for each JavaScript_words (etc. according to language) : the words of all corpii that belong to that language JavaScript_freq (etc. according to language) : the frequency of any given word, by language used to build the following
+word_counts: dataframe that reports the number of occurences of any given lemmatized word, across all languages
+length_list: a list of the lengths of all words belonging to any given language

 <hr style="border:2px solid blue"> </hr>

 # Steps to Reproduce